Prathamesh-Udoshi/intelligent-adaptive-mock/README.md

 | **Response Size Drift** | Response body size changes >3x from average | Detects data truncation, empty payloads, or inflated responses |
 | **Adaptive Volatility (CV)** | AI adjusts sensitivity based on endpoint stability | High sensitivity for stable APIs; forgiving for jittery LLM/Search APIs |

+### 🧠 Hybrid Anomaly Detection (Dual-Engine)

+The platform utilizes a **Neuro-Cognitive Hybrid Engine** to detect issues that traditional trackers miss:

+1.  **Welford (Statistical):** Fast, low-overhead detection for immediate latency and size spikes.
+2.  **LSTM Autoencoder (Neural):** A deep learning model that learns the **pattern** of your traffic.
+It detects "silent" anomalies where latency is normal but the relationship between variables is broken.

 ### 🧠 Adaptive AI Thresholding (Z-Score Dynamic Tuning)

 Unlike static monitoring tools, the platform learns the **volatility** of every endpoint.
 It calculates the **Coefficient of Variation (CV)** to determine how much "noise" is normal:
 - **Stable Endpoints:** Threshold shrinks to **2.0σ**.
 Any tiny deviation is flagged as an anomaly.
 - **Volatile Endpoints (LLMs/Search):** Threshold expands up to **6.0σ**.
 The AI learns to stay silent during normal jitter, only alerting on massive outages.

+### ⚙️ Transparent Training Cycle

+To demystify the "Black Box" of AI, the dashboard explicitly shows the platform's learning state:
+- **Initial Accumulation:** The first 30 healthy requests initialize the statistical baselines.
+- **Neural Bootstrapping:** Once 30 observations are collected, the **LSTM Neural Network** triggers its first background training session.
+- **Continuous Evolution:** Every 100 new observations trigger a model refresh to follow your API's evolution.

 ### Health Score (0–100)